juliadaloisio505/libraryReadingScheduler/README.md

 Ask how many pages in the book
 Have you started the book yet?
 What page are you on?
-Then can calculate the amount of pages user has left to read with total pages - current page Do you want to pace your reading?
+Do you want to pace your reading?
-Implements a feature that allows the reader to spread out their reading if they don’t want to read every day until the due date
+Implements a feature that allows the reader to spread out their reading if they don’t want to read every day until the due date.